 The tools and techniques Gurdon pioneered have remained in use for nuclear transfer ever since.
 Although its implications would not become fully apparent for many years, his experiments and their many subsequent repetitions demonstrated conclusively that the nucleus of any cell in a creature’s body contains the creature’s entire genetic information.
 This insight underlies all subsequent research in cell replacement and stem cell therapy.

 As a junior lecturer at Oxford, John Gurdon met Jean Elizabeth Margaret Curtis, daughter of a local businessman, and the two married and raised two children.
 Gurdon remained a lecturer in the Zoology Department for the next nine years, but in 1971, he was offered a laboratory at Cambridge, to be funded by the Medical Research Council (MRC).
 His wife was attached to their home in Oxford, but the university could not offer him research facilities comparable to those now available at Cambridge, and the Gurdon family made the move.
 The same year, Gurdon was named a Fellow of the Royal Society.
-Within a few years of his arrival at Cambridge, he was appointed the Chair of Genetics, within the Department of Biochemistry.
 In 1983 he moved from Cambridge’s Laboratory of Molecular Biology to the Department of Zoology.
+Within a few years of his arrival at Cambridge, he was appointed to a senior position in Developmental Biology in Zoology.

 As the significance of his work became better known, he was showered with awards and honors: the William Bate Hardy Prize in 1984, the Royal Medal in 1985, the International Prize for Biology in 1987, the Wolf Prize in Medicine in 1989.
 He was one of the founding members of the Wellcome/CRC Institute for Cell Biology and Cancer, and chaired the institute until 2001.
 From 1994 to 2002, he served as Master of Magdalene College, one of the historic constituent colleges of the university, while continuing his research.
 In 1995, John Gurdon was knighted by Queen Elizabeth II for his services to British science; in 2004, the Wellcome Trust Cancer Research Institute was renamed the Gurdon Institute; in 2009, he received the Albert Lasker Award for Basic Medical Research; in 2012, he received the Nobel Prize in Medicine or Physiology.